 Making your magic brand and finding your style is half the battle when it comes to unique marketing and standing out from your competitors.
 When most people think of branding they think of a company’s logo, but there’s more to it than that.

-If you haven’t already, read the How To Be A Professional Magician lesson on branding.
-Here’s a few points to take in now.
+If you haven’t already, read the lesson on branding.
+Here are a few points to take in now.

 Don’t Copy Your Favourite Magician

 It’s one thing to be influenced by a magician, but it’s another to copy them.
 When David Blaine became popular many magicians suddenly became ‘street magicians’, when Derren Brown became popular magicians became mindreaders, and then there were the Dynamo clones!

 Be yourself and let your personal style bloom.

 If you are serious about being a professional magician and earning money form performing magic then make sure you come across as being friendly and personable.

 You’ll likely be willing to work at any event; weddings, birthdays, Christmas parties, corporate events and exhibitions; and no doubt your magic will be suited to any of them.
 However, simply saying you will work at “all occasions” does not come across well to a potential booker.

 If you perform both children’s and adults magic then separate websites are a must.
 Make it clear what you do.